areekaras/Test_Jeebley/README.md

 * Hero - for smooth transition between view controllers
 * SVProgressHUD - loader in application

+#### Font used - Helvetica Neue

-** Image urls in the api are not directing to proper link, Given place holder images instead, If Proper Url , Will show the  exact Image
+- Image urls in the api are not directing to proper link, Given place holder images instead, If Proper Url , Will show the  exact Image
+- Given a 15 second request time out interval for API calls
+- Font, font size, colour codes are not exact as Jeebley application